darul75/personal-blog/posts/2015/2015-07-06_immutableJS-overview.md

 Immutable library can be useful but documentation is quite tricky to understand.
 I have just played a little with this library and wanted to share with you some examples.

+Written with [TypeScript](http://www.typescriptlang.org/) I guess it is why documentation is quite difficult to read first.

 ## API

 Api documentation use a very generic template syntax.